Lagrangian torus fibrations and homological mirror symmetry for the conifold: Lefschetz wrapped Floer cohomology

-While these orbits are not isolated, Morse-Bott theory allows one to find a perturbation which has exactly 8 orbits corresponding to generators of $H^*(T^3)$ for each submanifold of Hamiltonian orbits.
-Next, we observe that Abouzaid has defined a closed-open unital ring homomorphism
+Standard Morse-Bott theory allows one to find a perturbation which has exactly $2^m$ orbits corresponding to generators of $H^*(T^m)$ for each submanifold of Hamiltonian orbits.
+For our purposes, it will be sufficient to consider the $T^3$ submanifolds which fiber over circles in the base because the orbits of the second type have grading at least 2.
+We will be interested in the $SH^0(\hat{M})$, which is generated by the cochains arising from $H^0(T^3)$.

-For grading reasons, the chords living over the discriminant locus do not live in degree zero and hence cannot map to $WF(L)$.
-For the other generators, we notice that this map is again defined by counting solutions to a perturbed $J$-holomorphic curve equation with one interior puncture which is required to be asymptotic to our Hamiltonian orbit.
-In our setting this map can be completely calculated.
-More precisely the map sends the class in $H^0(T^3)$ to the unique Hamiltonian chord of $L$ in each submanifold worth of orbits.
-10 pt